By Mario Alexandre · March 27, 2026 · 9 min read

 Here are the 6 bands:

 Be specific about structure.
-"Markdown document with H2 headers for each slide.
+Example: "Markdown document with H2 headers for each slide.
 Each section has: slide title, key message (one sentence), supporting data point, speaker notes (3 bullet points)."

 State the action clearly.
-Not "help me with my presentation" but "create the complete slide deck outline with speaker notes for a 20-minute board presentation on our AI ROI."
+Not "help me with my presentation," but "create the complete slide deck outline with speaker notes for a 20-minute board presentation on our AI ROI."

-Let me show you what all 6 bands look like together in sinc JSON format:
+Here is what all 6 bands look like together in sinc JSON format:

 {